Skip to main content

 13. Travel insurance

-A not so glamorous part of trip planning is buying insurance.
-No one plans to get sick or get hurt on vacation, but sadly it happens sometimes.
-Medical, trip interruption and cancelation are all a good idea.
+A not-so-glamorous part of trip planning is buying travel insurance.
+No one plans to get sick or hurt on vacation, but accidents can happen!
+Medical, trip interruption, and cancelation clauses are important to provide peace of mind during these unforeseen circumstances.

 Packing and Prep